kcjesse02/kcjesse02/README.md

 - Katherine Jesse
-- CS Student @ WPI
+- WPI CS Alum - 2025
-- Interested in Embedded Security
+- MITRE eCTF Alum
-- MITRE eCTF
+- This is just for my personal projects

 <!---
 kcjesse02/kcjesse02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.